bbenchoff/AGaMEMnon/README.md

          →  agamemnon flash  open programming (logic.bin → chip over SWD, CMSIS-DAP)
 ```

 This is [IceStorm](https://github.com/YosysHQ/icestorm) for a chip nobody has heard of.
+Arbitrary Verilog synthesizes, places, routes, and *runs on real silicon*: combinational and sequential logic, counters and state machines, clocking across the whole array, output to real pins, and the RISC-V core reading and writing the fabric over its memory bus — all from an open toolchain with no vendor binary anywhere in the path.
+A blog page about how this works and how I did it [is here](http://bbenchoff.com/pages/AGaMEMnon.html).

 ---